jasonacox/TinyLLM/README.md

 TinyLLM?
 Yes, the name is a bit of a contradiction, but it means well.
 It's all about putting a large language model (LLM) on a tiny system that still delivers acceptable performance.

 This project helps you build a small locally hosted LLM with a ChatGPT-like web interface using consumer grade hardware.
+To read more about my research with llama.cpp and LLMs, see [research.md](research.md).

-Key Features
+## Key Features

 * Supports multiple LLMs (see list below)
 * Builds a local OpenAI API web service via llama-cpp-python.
 * Serves up Chatbot web interface with customizable prompts, accessing external websites (URLs), vector databases and other sources (e.g. news, stocks, weather).